sunnyspot114514/PhD-Scout-AI-Agent-for-PhD-Program-Selection/README.md

 The agent will generate an phd_report.html file and automatically open it in your browser.

-The "Human-in-the-Loop" Philosophy
+Human-in-the-Loop Philosophy

-During development, I encountered an edge case with UTSA (University of Texas at San Antonio).
-My agent initially reported "No Duolingo Accepted" because the info was hidden inside a JavaScript dropdown menu that the crawler missed.
+While testing the agent, I ran into an interesting case with UTSA (University of Texas at San Antonio).

-Lesson Learned: AI is a powerful filter, not a final decision-maker.

-Design Choice: The tool provides a source_url for every claim.

-Workflow: I use this tool to filter the top 10% of programs, but I manually verify the final shortlist before paying application fees.
+The tool originally said “Duolingo not accepted,” but the requirement was actually hidden inside a JavaScript dropdown, so the crawler didn’t catch it.

+This showed me something important:

+AI can narrow options fast, but it shouldn’t make the final call.

+So I designed the tool with this workflow in mind:

+Every result includes a source_url so you can quickly double-check it.

+Use the agent to filter down to the top 10–15% of programs.

+Do a manual verification before applying or paying any fees.

+Simple rule: let AI speed up the search, but keep a human in the final loop.

 Star History